-- Models generated by Modelsbuilder in API or App_Data mode
+- Models generated by Modelsbuilder in SourceCodeManual or SourceCodeAuto mode.

 DocumentType - Backoffice Structure Changes

-When you create and edit eg. Document Types, Media Types and Data Types in the Umbraco Backoffice these values are stored in the Umbraco Database, making them very difficult to source control in a 'file based' version control system.
+When you create and edit eg. Document Types, Media Types, and Data Types in the Umbraco Backoffice these values are stored in the Umbraco Database, making them difficult to source control in a 'file based' version control system.

-There are several add-on packages that can help add source control to these structure changes:
+There are a series of add-on packages that can help add source control to these structure changes: